f1tenth/f1tenth_coursekit/lectures/ModuleF/lecture21.rst

 =========================================

 **Overview:**
 	This lecture is goes over model predictive control (MPC).
 MPC is a model that predicts future state.
-The linear version of MPC uses a linearized bicycle model to model the F1TENTH vehicle.
+The linear version of MPC uses a linearized bicycle model to model the RoboRacer vehicle.
 The nonlinear version is more complex and takes into account more variables and parameters.

 **Topics Covered:**
 	-	Linear MPC